Alfresco/share/CONTRIBUTING.md

 2. Create a new branch for the work that you're about to do.
 If you're fixing a bug, we recommend to name your branch following the pattern: `fix/<ticket-id>_<ShortDescription>`.
 The pattern for adding a new feature is: `feature/<ticket-id>_<ShortDescription>`.
 3. When writing your code, be sure to follow the [Coding Standards for Alfresco Content Services](https://community.alfresco.com/docs/DOC-4658-coding-standards).
 There are some files that can be uploaded into the IDE and which take care of the formatting.
 You can find them in the `ide-config` folder.
 Also, we kindly ask you to configure your IDE to use for line endings the characters associated to Windows (CRLF).
 4. Another important thing is to make sure that the licenses of the libraries that you use in your implementation are compatible with LGPLv3.
-5. When commiting your work, please add a clear commit message (e.g. [Pull Request Commit Messages](https://community.alfresco.com/docs/DOC-6269-submitting-contributions#jive_content_id_Pull_Request_Commit_Messages)).
+5. When committing your work, please add a clear commit message (e.g. [Pull Request Commit Messages](https://community.alfresco.com/docs/DOC-6269-submitting-contributions#jive_content_id_Pull_Request_Commit_Messages)).
 6. Include basic and clear documentation and modify or add unit tests to cover your contribution.
 When writing the unit tests be very careful to respect the folowing:
     * keep the test short (it should finish under 2 seconds);
     * use mocks to ensure good performance;